Lawhoer/Imdb-Inator-Extension/README.md

 # Imdb-Inator-Extension
-An application that allows you to quickly find details about the movies you want without entering the site.
+A Chrome extension that allows you to quickly access details about your desired movies without entering the website.

 https://github.com/Lawhoer/Imdb-Inator/assets/98128167/e9828911-a5ae-4cea-b832-03cec1f605e1